John Rhea

 John Rhea (pronounced ray /reɪ/) (c.
 1753 – May 27, 1832) was an American soldier and politician of the early 19th century who represented Tennessee in the United States House of Representatives.
-Rhea County, Tennessee and Rheatown, a community and former city in Greene County, Tennessee is named for him.
+Rhea County, Tennessee and Rheatown, Tennessee are named for him.

 Early years

 Rhea was born in the parish of Langhorn, County Londonderry in the Kingdom of Ireland.
 His family immigrated to Pennsylvania when he was 16, settling in Philadelphia.
 His father, Rev. Joseph Rhea, a Presbyterian minister, moved the family to Piney Creek, Maryland in 1771.
 They moved again in 1778 to what is now eastern Tennessee (then in North Carolina).

 Career

 He served in the Patriot militia that defeated a loyalist force at the Battle of Kings Mountain in October 1780; he reportedly also served as Ensign in the Fifth Virginia Regiment of Continentals at the Battle of Brandywine.

 Rhea became clerk of the Sullivan County Court in the proposed State of Franklin, and subsequently in North Carolina, from 1785 to 1790.
 He was a member of the North Carolina House of Commons, and served as a delegate from Sullivan County to the Fayetteville Convention that ratified the Federal Constitution in 1789.
 He then studied law and was admitted to bar in 1789.
 In 1796, he was a delegate to the constitutional convention of Tennessee and also the attorney general of Greene County.
 At the same time he was a member of the Tennessee House of Representatives for two years.

 According to the editors of volume one of The Papers of Andrew Jackson, "Jackson was responsible through congressional patronage" for the appointment of his brother-in-law Robert Hays to the position of U.S. Marshal for Tennessee in 1797.
 Jackson also wrote in a letter to Hays "...but who will be Judge [for the same judicial district] I know not but I expect Rhea."
 The judicial appointment went not to Rhea but to John McNairy.

 Rhea was elected as a Democratic-Republican to the Eighth Congress and the five succeeding Congresses, serving from March 4, 1803, until March 3, 1815.
 During the Tenth through the Thirteenth Congress, he was the chairman of the Committee on Post Office and Post Roads.
 He was a member of the Committee on Pensions and Revolutionary War Claims during the Fifteenth Congress through the Seventeenth Congress.